Types Of Candlestick Patterns

 The Anatomy of a Candlestick

-it’s essential to understand the basic structure of a candlestick:
+It helps to know the basic parts of a candlestick:

-• 🔥 The Body: This shows the open and close price.
+• 🔥 The Body: Shows the opening and closing price.

-• 🔥 The Wicks: Also known as shadows, they represent the high and low prices.
+• 🔥 The Wicks: Also called shadows, they show the high and low prices.

 Example: